SystemsApproach/private5g/arch.rst

 whereby it’s possible to forward traffic to a different base station (or to multiple base stations) in an effort to make efficient use of the radio spectrum over a larger geographic area.
-We will revisit how such RAN-wide (global) decisions can be made using SDN techniques in a later chapter.
+We will revisit how such RAN-wide (global) decisions can be made using SDN techniques in Chapter 4.

 2.4 Mobile Core
 ---------------